 A famous electrical genius, Nicola Tesla, powered the electrical bulb with the technology of wireless electricity transfer in the 18th century (During the Industrial Revolution).

 The dream of Nicola Tesla is to power the world with the help of wireless power transfer.
-It is by placing big tesla coils in the various points of the country of the world and transfer electricity without using any electrical devices in between.
+It is by placing big tesla coils in the various points of the country of the world and transferring electricity without using any electrical devices in between.

 What is Wireless Power Transmission & how it works?

-Wireless power transmission the process of electricity transmission without using wires as a medium.
+Wireless power transmission is the process of electricity transmission without using wires as a medium.
 A transmitter device is a transmitter that takes electrical power from an electric source & generates a time-varying electromagnetic field.

 Two categories of Wireless Power Transmission

 Wireless Power Transmission falls under two categories.
 One is near the field & the other is far-field.
-Let’s discuss one by one.
+Let’s discuss them one by one.

 In this wireless electricity transmission, electric power transfer takes place by the magnetic field between coils for a short distance by using inductive coupling.